malwaredetective/LOLBAS-MCP/README.md

 ```

 ### query_category
-Query LOLBAS for all binaries/scripts that include at least one command in a given category, for example: Download, Execute, Copy.
+Query the LOLBAS API for all binaries/scripts that include at least one command in a given category, for example: Download, Execute, Copy.

 ```json
 {